8 Quick And Easy Guitar Strumming Patterns Beginners Need To Know

 Pattern 7: For 3/4 Add Up-Stroke on Beat 2

-Now let’s switch up and ad the down/upstroke on beat 2.
+Let’s switch up and add the down/upstroke on beat 2.
 Like this.

 Try strumming the pattern slowly in 3\4 time.
 Use the following chord progression: G, C, G, D.